PALEOLITHIC ART MAGAZINE

-Therefore the animals always were " meaningful ", constituting signs that sent back to truth " others " (see, in times nearer to us, the treatys of heraldry or the alchemics and exoteric books in kind, in which the animal symbology expresses truth of philosophical or moral order).
+Therefore the animals always were " meaningful ", constituting signs that sent back to truth " others " (see, in times nearer to us, the treaty of heraldry or the alchemic and exoteric books in kind, in which the animal symbology expresses truth of philosophical or moral order).

-Also the fairy tales are in tightened relationship with the rituals of the primitive societies.
+Also the fairy tales are in tightened relationship with the rituals of primitive societies.

 Freud considered them, like the dreams, vehicles of not sexual symbols also.

 Jung instead, connecting them to the folk,, with departure from the collective unconscious, saw to them like manifestations of the archetypes, eternal preservation of a same idea.

 Between the more frequently rituals recalled from the fairy tales, not casually we find that one of the initiation ( see fairy tales) and the representations of the death.